Eve-positional languages: putting order into B\"uchi automata

-We then propose a transformation from any "$\eps$-complete" "non-deterministic parity automaton" with $n$ states and priorities $[0,2k-1]$ towards a "$\eps$-complete" "Büchi automaton" recognizing the same language, with $nk$ states.
-Conversely, according to Casares and Ohlmann, all "non-deterministic parity automata" recognizing an "Eve-positional" language are "$\eps$-completable" (\Cref{theorem:co}); this transformation thus applies to all parity automata recognizing such languages.
-This result allows, in conjunction with our first contribution, to complete a missing implication in their work: if a non-deterministic automaton is $\eps$-complete, then it recognizes an "Eve-positional" language.
-Note that in the general case, when going from "parity@parity automaton" to "Büchi automata", the known lower bound for this transformation is also of $\Theta(kn)$ \cite{Seidl_Niwiński_1999}; therefore, since being "$\eps$-completable" is purely a property of the recognized language, it is possible to go from an "$\eps$-completable" automaton to an "ordered Büchi automaton" without any additional state blow-up beyond what is already needed.
+We then propose a transformation from any "$\eps$-complete" "non-deterministic parity automaton" with $n$ states and priorities $[0,2k-1]$ towards an "ordered Büchi automaton" recognising the same language, with $nk$ states.
+According to Casares and Ohlmann, all "non-deterministic parity automata" recognising an "Eve-positional" language are "$\eps$-completable" (\Cref{theorem:co}); this transformation thus applies to all parity automata recognising such languages.
+This result allows, in conjunction with our first contribution, to complete a missing implication in their work: if a non-deterministic automaton is $\eps$-complete, then it recognises an "Eve-positional" language.
+Note that in the general case, when going from "parity@parity automaton" to "Büchi automata", the known lower bound for this transformation is also of $\Theta(kn)$ \cite{Seidl_Niwinski_1999}; therefore, since being "$\eps$-completable" is purely a property of the recognised language, it is possible to go from an "$\eps$-completable automaton" to an "ordered Büchi automaton" without any additional state blow-up beyond what is already needed.

 Our last contribution concerns the algorithmic investigation of "ordered Büchi automaton", and more precisely the question of determinizing such automata.
-We obtain that a $n$-states "ordered Büchi automaton" can be effectively transformed into a "deterministic parity automaton" recognizing the same language, with at most $\sum_{i=1}^{n-1} i!$ states.
+We obtain that a $n$-state "ordered Büchi automaton" can be effectively transformed into a "deterministic parity automaton" recognising the same language, with at most $1+\sum_{i=0}^{n-1} i!$ states.
 We deduce from this that all "Eve-positional languages" can be determinized with at most factorial blow-up, compared to $O((1.64n)^n)$ in the general case \cite{determinising_parity}.
-It is even possible to exploit some conditions on the alphabet in order to reduce further this blow-up.
-Notably, using a technique introduced in \cite{colcombet_safra_fleur}, we can establish the minimality of the resulting number of states over some sufficiently complete alphabets, such as the Rabin language with $n$ pairs and all the possible letters with different behaviours (called the $n$-complete Rabin).
+It is even possible to exploit some conditions on the alphabet in order to further reduce this blow-up.
+Notably, using a technique introduced in \cite{Safra_flowers}, we can establish the minimality of the resulting number of states over some languages, such as the Rabin language with $n$ pairs and all the possible letters with different behaviours (called the $n$-complete Rabin).